 For large companies, and SMEs having to claim under the large company schemes, the relief has, until recently, only taken the form of an additional tax deduction of 30% (a super deduction) of qualifying R&D expenditure and, unlike the SME scheme, with no payable tax credit.

-Currently this scheme gives a tax benefit of 6% of eligible spend at a Corporation Tax rate of 20%.
+This scheme gave a tax benefit of 6% of eligible spend at a Corporation Tax rate of 20%.
 However this scheme will no longer be available for expenditure incurred on or after 1 April 2016 and will be replaced by the R&D Expenditure Credit Scheme (RDEC) from that date.
-For expenditure incurred before then, and after the commencement of the RDEC scheme from 1 April 2013, the two schemes will co-exist and companies have the choice to move from the super-deduction scheme to the RDEC.
+For expenditure incurred before then, and after the commencement of the RDEC scheme from 1 April 2013, the two schemes co-existed and companies hade the choice to move from the super-deduction scheme to the RDEC.
 For expenditure incurred after 1 April 2016 only the RDEC scheme will be available.

-Under the RDEC, for a company paying corporation tax, a credit of 11%,with effect from 1 April 2015, of the qualifying expenditure is accounted for above the line in the profit & loss account and is deducted from the corporation tax liability.
+Under the RDEC, for a company paying corporation tax, a credit of 11%,with effect from 1 April 2015 and 12% from 1 January 2018, of the qualifying expenditure is accounted for above the line in the profit & loss account and is deducted from the corporation tax liability.
 For a company that does not have a corporation tax liability the credit, net of corporation tax, may be payable in cash, subject to a cap based on the PAYE & NIC costs of the staff include in the claim.
 This could be of significant benefit to many loss making companies unable to take practical advantage of the large company super deduction scheme.

 From 1 April 2015 the RDEC has a post tax benefit of 8.8%, higher than the 6.0% available under the super deduction route.
 As noted above from 1 April 2016 the RDEC scheme becomes mandatory for companies claiming under the large company scheme, replacing the super deduction scheme.
-As the corporate tax rates fall to 19% from 1 April 2017 the RDEC benefit will be 8.91% of qualifying spend.
-The announced fall in the corporation tax rate to 17% from 1 April 2020 will mean that the RDEC post tax benefit will be 9.13%of qualifying spend.
+As the corporate tax rates fall to 19% from 1 April 2017 the RDEC benefit will be 8.91% of qualifying spend for expenditure incurred up to 31 December 2017.
+For expenditure incurred on or after 1 January 2018 the benefit is 9.72%.
+The announced fall in the corporation tax rate to 17% from 1 April 2020, and at a rate of 12% credit, would mean that the RDEC post tax benefit would be 9.96% of qualifying spend.

 Even if you are not currently claiming then you may well be able to if your technical activities meet the definition of R&D for tax purposes.
 In practice this can cover a very wide range of scientific and technological activities, much broader than is often realised.
 There are two key criteria in understanding whether your company may be eligible.
 Are your development activities seeking to create a scientific or technological advance, and are they doing this by seeking to resolve scientific or technological uncertainty?
 It is our experience that companies are very often not claiming as much as they could do as there are many misconceptions as to what these key criteria cover.
 Talk to us to see if you are missing out!